canteversleep/SchemeInterpreterStuff/README.md

 - currently includes a parser and an evaluator of some Scheme core forms and extended forms as well as primitive procedures
 - environments are represented using an `eopl:datatype`
 - syntax expansion procedure that expands a variety of non-core forms into core forms to increase the scope of the target language
+- a universal call by reference mechanism in procedure creation

 ## Work in Progress: